bergie/bergie.github.com/colophon/index.md

 ## Writing and storing content

-Since the content is handled as Markdown files in a Git repository, I'm mostly writing them using [Vim](http://www.vim.org/) on a Ubuntu Linux -powered MacBook Air.
-Eventually I will make it possible to write content also using [Create.js](http://createjs.org/), my next-generation web authoring tool.
+Since the content is handled as Markdown files in a Git repository, I'm mostly writing them using [Vim](http://www.vim.org/) on an iPad Pro.

 Before June 2012 this blog ran on top of the [MidCOM](http://midgard-project.org/midcom) PHP framework and the posts of that time were produced using it and stored to [Midgard1](http://midgard-project.org/midgard1/).
 All the old Midgard contents have been converted to the Jekyll format using a simple [NoFlo](http://noflojs.org/) program.